 The stairwell really needed some brightening and softening.

-Painting the walls and trim in soft colors, as well as installing plush carpet throughout, definitely set a better tone.
+Painting the walls and trim in soft colors, as well as installing plush carpet with good underlay throughout, definitely set a better tone.

 To bring in a touch of nostalgia, we added an antique nickel prism glass pendant that mimics the reeded glass in our snack bar cabinet doors.